Skip to content

 Asian Art in London is an annual programme dedicated to promoting London as a centre of excellence in the arts of Asia.
 Each October and November, an array of specialised exhibitions, auctions, and lectures are presented by esteemed dealers, major auction houses, and leading cultural institutions in and around Central London.

-The 28th edition of Asian Art in London will take place from Monday 27th October to Thursday 6th November 2025, offering an extraordinary lineup of events and activities that celebrate the finest in Asian art.
-Highlights of the 2025 programme include:
+The 29th edition of Asian Art in London will take place from Thursday 29th October to Tuesday 10th November 2026, offering an extraordinary lineup of events and activities that celebrate the finest in Asian art.
+Highlights of the last edition in 2025 included:

-• Late Night Openings: Join our Participants for an evening viewing of Asian art on Kensington Church Street (Saturday, 1st November), in St James’s (Sunday, 2nd November), and in Mayfair (Monday, 23rd November).
-These evenings are drop-in and free of charge.
-We look forward to seeing you there.
+• Late Night Openings: Guests joined our Participants for an evening viewing of Asian art on Kensington Church Street (Saturday, 1st November), in St James’s (Sunday, 2nd November), and in Mayfair (Monday, 3rd November).
+These evenings were drop-in and free of charge.
+We look forward to announcing our late night openings for 2026.

-• Private View at the V&A: Asian Art in London will host a Joint Private View with the V&A of Dimensions: Chinese Contemporary Studio Crafts on Tuesday 28th October 2025.
-Stay tuned for tickets.
+• Private View at the V&A: Asian Art in London hosted a Joint Private View with the V&A of Dimensions: Contemporary Chinese Studio Crafts on Tuesday 28th October 2025.

-• Expert-Led Talks and Events: Discover a diverse range of discussions and activities offering fresh insights into Asian art and its global significance.
-Check out our 2025 guidebook and events calendar for the details, both released early September 2025.
+• Expert-Led Talks and Events: Our Participants offered a diverse range of discussions and activities offering fresh insights into Asian art and its global significance.
+For the 2026 programme, please check out our 2026 guidebook and events calendar, both will be released early September 2026.

 Private View at the Victoria & Albert Museum

-This year for the first time, Asian Art in London will host a Joint Private View with the V&A of Dimensions: Chinese Contemporary Studio Crafts on Tuesday 28th October 2025.
-The event will bring together Participants, collectors, museum directors, curators, journalists, and friends of Asian Art in London to celebrate the 28th edition of this renowned programme.
+Asian Art in London hosted a Joint Private View with the V&A of Dimensions: Contemporary Chinese Studio Crafts on Tuesday 28th October 2025.
+The event bought together Participants, collectors, museum directors, curators, journalists, and friends of Asian Art in London to celebrate the 28th edition of this renowned programme.

-The event will feature curator-led talks in the museum’s Asian galleries, providing guests with deeper insights into the extraordinary collections.
-The evening will see the presentation of the 2025 Art Awards, sponsored by ATG and Apollo, recognising excellence in the field.
-Showtime Photo Booth will join us, bringing their Retro Photo Booth to capture some fabulous memories of the night.
+The event featured curator-led talks in the museum’s Asian galleries, providing guests with deeper insights into the extraordinary collections.
+The evening saw the presentation of the 2025 Art Awards, sponsored by ATG and Apollo, recognising excellence in the field.
+Showtime Photo Booth, joined us in bringing their Retro Photo Booth to capture some fabulous memories of the night.

 Commercial Dealer and Gallery Exhibitions held in London’s Major Auction Houses

-For the 2025 edition of Asian Art in London, Participants will once again present outstanding exhibitions across central London’s premier auction house locations in Mayfair.
-Building on the success of the 2024 programme, where 14 Participants showcased exceptional works, this year’s exhibitions will continue to offer visitors an unrivalled opportunity to explore a rich and diverse selection of Asian art, all within walking distance of each other.
+For the 2025 edition of Asian Art in London, Participants presented outstanding exhibitions across central London’s premier auction house locations in Mayfair.
+Building on the success of the 2024 programme, where 14 Participants showcased exceptional works, the exhibitions continued to offer visitors an unrivalled opportunity to explore a rich and diverse selection of Asian art, all within walking distance of each other.

 Late Night Openings

-The Late Night Openings during the 2025 edition of Asian Art in London offer visitors unique opportunities to explore galleries and exhibitions after hours in three iconic locations:
+The Late Night Openings during the 2025 edition of Asian Art in London offered visitors unique opportunities to explore galleries and exhibitions after hours in three iconic locations:

 • Kensington Church Street on Saturday, 1st November